JaroMasta/Dooble_qtproject/README.md

 - You can also **remove cards that do not have a match for each card in the opposite group.**
 - The algorithm's performance can be improved **by using data structures other than QVector (QMap, QSet, QHash).**
 - You can add **an option to add text instead of images.**
+- You can implement the algorithm using dynamic programming paradigm which will significantly improve time performance